careweather/SerialKiller2/readme.md

 Extensions allow you to write your own python interfaces for serial devices with minimal hassle.
 An extension is a python class that inherits from a common `SK_Extension` class.
 The derived class overrides functions that are called when certain events occur in the main window, such as incoming serial data, a port is connected, the extension is terminated, etc.

-When your extension is loaded in the main window, it is

 Example uses for extensions:
 - Forwarding incoming serial data to a server
 - Custom parsing and analysis of incoming serial data